FangliZhan/jenkinsfile-vaultplugin/README.md

     - Select Vault AppRole as the credential type
 ![image](https://user-images.githubusercontent.com/31291225/119159032-7766ab80-ba1c-11eb-9bfd-4fea3f4908c6.png)
  - Create a pipeline using the Jenkinsfile pipeline code
  - Run the pipeline.
-The output will look similiar to below when the build is successful
+The output will look similiar to below if the build is successful
 ![image](https://user-images.githubusercontent.com/31291225/119159597-01167900-ba1d-11eb-9d29-aab3fdb8c778.png)